The Last Spritz

 Is it worth spending more than $100 on cologne?

 Sometimes.
 Above $100 you're buying better ingredients, more complex compositions, and — occasionally — meaningfully better performance.
 Parfums de Marly Layton at $290–$545 and Creed Aventus at $270–$510 are genuinely better fragrances than anything on this list.
-But the gap between $100 and $50 is smaller than most people think, and every pick on this list delivers real value.
+But the gap between $100 and $50 is smaller than most people think, and every pick here delivers real value.
 Start here and see if you need to go higher.

-What cheap cologne smells the most expensive?
+What cologne under $100 smells the most expensive?

 What's the best cologne under $100 for compliments?